Translate

 ZD285 Lynx AH.7 Stored by 2003 at Boscombe Down.

 XL612 Hunter T.7 ETPS's primary use with the ETPS was demonstrating how to recover from an inverted spin.
-Its status is to the civil register, currently at Swansea airport.
+Its status is with the civil register, currently at Swansea airport

 XX105 BAC-1-11, with its unique colour scheme, operated from RAE Bedford (Thurleigh) for 21 years with the Blind Landing Experimental Unit (BLEU) and transferred to Boscombe Down in 1994 in a similar role.